MooersLab/EasyPyMOL/README.md

 get_view
 ```

-Which do you think looks easier to add to the command line in PyMOL?
+Which looks easier to copy from the command history window and paste onto the command line in PyMOL?

-#### More advanced ways to install
+#### More advanced ways to install roundview.py

 Get the script.
-Either download the folder from [this link](https://github.com/MooersLab/EasyPyMOL/archive/master.zip) or type in a terminal window in your home directory or the directory where you store your PyMOL python scripts
+Either download the folder from [this link](https://github.com/MooersLab/EasyPyMOL/archive/master.zip) or type the following command in a terminal window in your home directory or the directory where you store your PyMOL python scripts

 ```shell
 git clone https://github.com/MooersLab/EasyPyMOL.git